laozhou-in-germany/Chens_LMS_Public/docs/docs/ref14_periodic_review.md

 The periodic repeated tasks for defined in the periodic review notes:

-- Clean up
+- Clean up,
-- Review and reflect on the daily notes and journal
+- Review and reflect on the daily notes and journal,
-- Review and reflect on goal management
+- Review and reflect on goal management,
-- Review and reflect on knowledge management
+- Review and reflect on knowledge management,
 - Review and reflect on the LMS itself.

 Input: Goal management, journal and knowledge management.